 Life and legacy of Andy Warhol

 Most of the world’s top contemporary art collections will undoubtedly house an Andy Warhol almost as a rite of passage.
-As a top-selling, blue-chip artist, his work is unmissable when recounting 20th century art.
+As a top-selling, blue-chip artist, his work is unmissable when recounting 20th-century art.
 This has been continuously proven over the last decade, with him topping the global auction charts with a $590 million USD in hammer‐price turnover in 2022, making him the world’s best‐selling artist that year.
-Approximately 2,100 Warhol works were also sold at the auction in 2022, up from roughly 200 per year a decade earlier, underscoring both his prolific output and extraordinary liquidity.
-These 2022 figures far exceed the $380.3 million Warhol achieved in 2012, and push his all-time auction total well past the $2.9 billion mark recorded in 2012, cementing his role as the true bellwether of the post-war art market.
+Approximately 2,100 Warhol works were also sold at auction in 2022, up from roughly 200 per year a decade earlier, underscoring both his prolific output and extraordinary liquidity.
+These 2022 figures far exceed the $380.3 million Warhol achieved in 2012, and push his cumulative auction total past the $2.9 billion mark by 2012, cementing his role as the true bellwether of the post-war art market.

 Charting his legacy

-The artist was born as Andrew Warhola on the 6th of August 1928 in Pittsburgh, Pennsylvania.
-He studied commercial art at Carnegie Institute of Technology (now Carnegie Mellon), graduating in 1949 and then, moved to New York City.
-In his initial years, Warhol gained acclaim as a Commercial Illustrator, for whimsical ink drawings, magazine covers and ad campaign art for Vogue, Harper’s Bazaar, and department stores.
+The artist was born as Andrew Warhola on August 6, 1928, in Pittsburgh, Pennsylvania.
+He studied commercial art at the Carnegie Institute of Technology (now Carnegie Mellon University), graduating in 1949, and then moved to New York City.
+In his initial years, Warhol gained acclaim as a commercial illustrator, producing whimsical ink drawings, magazine covers, and advertising art for Vogue, Harper’s Bazaar, and department stores.

-Warhol’s artistic breakthrough materialised in late 1961/early 1962 with his first solo exhibition of Campbell’s Soup Cans at the Ferus Gallery in Los Angeles.
-Here’s how it unfolded:
+Warhol’s artistic breakthrough materialised in mid-1962 with his first solo exhibition of Campbell’s Soup Cans at the Ferus Gallery in Los Angeles, which opened on July 9, 1962.
+Here's how it unfolded:

 - Concept and Context: Warhol had been experimenting with elevating everyday commercial imagery into fine art.
 By painting 32 nearly identical 20×16″ canvases, each bearing the label of a different variety of Campbell’s Soup, he both celebrated and critiqued America’s burgeoning consumer culture.

-- The Ferus Gallery Show (November 1962): Although Warhol completed the canvases in 1961, the exhibition officially opened in November 1962.
-Unlike traditional gallery installations, Warhol hung the cans salon-style (in a single row around the walls), mimicking how grocery shelves display products.
+- The Ferus Gallery Show (July 1962): Although Warhol began painting the canvases in 1961, the exhibition officially opened in July 1962.
+Unlike traditional gallery installations, Warhol arranged the paintings in a single row around the room, mimicking how grocery shelves display products.

-- Immediate Impact: Many painters and abstract-expressionist stalwarts scoffed at the flat, commercial subject matter.
-But the art press couldn’t ignore it: critics recognized that Warhol had radically upended what “fine art” could look like.
-The sheer audacity of treating a mundane supermarket staple as high art made headlines.
+- Immediate Impact: Many abstract-expressionist stalwarts scoffed at the flat, commercial subject matter.
+But the art press couldn’t ignore it.
+Critics recognised that Warhol had radically upended what “fine art” could look like.
+The sheer audacity of treating a supermarket staple as high art made headlines.

-- Aftermath: Virtually overnight, Warhol became the face and lightning rod of what came to be called Pop Art.
-Dealers, collectors, and galleries clamored to show and buy his work, and major museums began acquiring his pieces.
-Within a year he was exhibiting in New York’s Stable and Castelli galleries and firmly installed at the vanguard of the new movement.
+- Aftermath: Virtually overnight, Warhol became the face and lightning rod of what came to be known as Pop Art.
+Dealers, collectors, and galleries clamoured to show and buy his work, and major museums began acquiring his pieces.
+Within a year, he was exhibiting in New York’s Stable and Castelli galleries and was firmly installed at the vanguard of the new movement.

-Museum of Modern Art describes the soup cans as “made during the moment when Warhol was trying to transform himself from a commercial artist to a fine artist, right before he became a beacon of Pop art in the 1960s”.
-In 1996, MOMA acquired all 32 paintings of the varieties of cans, which the director of Ferus Irving Blum, managed to keep together.
+The Museum of Modern Art describes the soup cans as “made during the moment when Warhol was trying to transform himself from a commercial artist to a fine artist, right before he became a beacon of Pop Art in the 1960s.”
+In 1996, MoMA acquired all 32 original paintings, which Ferus Gallery director Irving Blum had preserved as a complete set.

 Warhol across the decades

 Warhol was enamoured by the uncanny uniformity that the silkscreen brought.
 It mirrored mass production and “erased” his hand, emphasising the American consumer culture.
 He made silkscreen works with Jackie Kennedy, Elvis Presley, and Elizabeth Taylor arranging multiple identically silk-screened portraits in grid formats, shifting colour or scale to emphasise their iconography.
-In 2004, a four-panel Liz silkscreen sold for $15 million and while it would be estimated that this value would decrease over time, it more than doubled and was sold for $37 million in 2021.
+The auction record for a Warhol Liz painting currently stands at $23.7 million (2007), with another coloured Liz title fetching $19.34 million at Christie’s in 2019, demonstrating significant collector interest.